Odisha to identify more locations for nature & eco-tourism | Law-Order

 The proposals regarding scaling up such activities atTalasari, Konark, Satpada, Chandipur, Debrigarh, Bhitarkanita,Similipal, Daringibadi, Astarang, Satkosia gorge, Tikarpada,Hirakud, Chilika and Nalabana were discussed in the meeting.

-While the District Collectors will identify suitable locations near major tourist destinations for the development of tourist stay, it has been decided that the diesel motorboats engaged in tourist sites to be converted to CNG mode.
+While the District Collectors will identify suitable locations near major tourist destinations for development oftourist stay, it has been decided that the diesel motorboats engaged in tourist sites to be converted to CNG mode.

-Additional Chief Secretary Forest and Environment DrMona Sharma suggested starting nature camps in 30 to 40 new locations during the year.
+Additional Chief Secretary Forest and Environment DrMona Sharma suggested to start nature camps in 30 to 40 newlocations during the year.
 It was also decided to invite more private sector investment for making the nature tourism activity more competitive and employment generating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)